Call for the Best Deals : 0800 098 8877

 How to Spot the Difference

-• Female Flower: Has a tiny, miniature cucumber visible behind the yellow bloom.
-KEEP THIS.
+• Female flower: Has a tiny, miniature cucumber visible behind the yellow bloom.
+Keep this.

-• Male Flower: Has a thin, plain stalk behind the bloom.
-REMOVE THIS.
+• Male flower: Has a thin, plain stalk behind the bloom.
+Remove this.

-Illustration showing the difference between male and female cucumber flowers.
+Illustration showing the difference between male and female cucumber flowers

-Illustration showing the difference between male and female cucumber flowers.
+Illustration showing the difference between male and female cucumber flowers

-Vertical Training & Pruning
+Vertical Training and Pruning

 The Single Stem Method